FabrizioSandri/gsoc-2022-blog/_posts/2022-08-22-rcppdeepstate-beta-test.md

 * [jmotif-R results](https://github.com/FabrizioSandri/jmotif-R/pull/1)

 ## Future work
-As previously said, creating 115 repositories will result in a in a massive generation of repositories within my GitHub account.
+Creating 115 repositories, as previously said, will result in a huge generation of repositories within my GitHub account.
+This is not a problem solely because of the number of repositories, but if I need to remove all of them, I will undoubtedly have to write a script to do so; this can be a dangerous task if done in my current working environment (my user profile) because I may accidentally specify the incorrect condition and end up deleting the wrong repositories.

 One possible solution is to create a Github Organization and instruct the above script to fork the repositories to a specific organization rather than to my GitHub account.
 This can be accomplished by passing an extra argument to the GitHub REST API: the `organization` parameter; this parameter must be set to the organization's name.
 The rest of the code will be left unchanged.

 ```R
 fork_endpoint <- paste0("POST /repos/", repo_full_name, "/forks")